intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

-# Text Generation
+# LLM Optimizations Overview

-We provide the inference benchmarking scripts for large language models text generation.<br/>
+We have achieved various optimizations for Large Language Models (LLMs) in IPEX, and provided the inference benchmarking scripts for LLM performance and accuracy tests.<br/>
-Support large language model families, including GPT-J, LLaMA, GPT-Neox, OPT, Falcon, Bloom, CodeGen, Baichuan, ChatGLM, GPTBigCode, T5, Mistral, MPT.<br/>
 The scripts include both single instance and distributed (DeepSpeed) use cases.<br/>
 The scripts cover model generation inference with low precions cases for different models with best perf and accuracy (bf16 AMP，static quantization and weight only quantization).<br/>